Frequently Asked Questions

 How is Science One different from other first-year science programs?

 Science One is different from mainstream science courses in many ways.
 It is a single, year-long course, with a class size capped around 75 students (compared to 150-300 or more students in mainstream courses).
 Science One students don’t need to build their own timetable, instead they choose one of three available timetables, and possibly select an additional elective course each term.
-Science One students have access to enriched learning opportunities (tutorials, research projects, guest lectures, etc.), the have their own dedicated study space and they receive support from the Science One Faculty and Directors, in addition to UBC Science Advising.
-For a detailed comparison between Science One and mainstream courses, visit the ‘What is Science One’ page.
+Science One students have access to enriched learning opportunities (tutorials, research projects, guest lectures, etc.), they have their own dedicated study space and they receive support from the Science One Faculty and Directors, in addition to UBC Science Advising.
+For a detailed comparison between Science One and mainstream courses, visit the ‘What is Science One?’ page.

 How many credits is Science One?

-Science One is a single 28 credit course that spans 8 months (two semesters).
+Science One is a single, 28-credit course that spans 8 months (two semesters).
 This appears on a student's transcript as a single grade.

 Who is the ideal candidate for Science One?